ziqiqiiii/ziqiqiiii/README.md

 <h1 align="center">Hi 👋, I'm Zi Qi</h1>
-<h4>I’m a tech-driven problem solver passionate about fintech, data science, and product engineering.
+I’m a tech-driven problem solver passionate about fintech, data science, and product engineering.
 Currently studying Computer Science and Design at SUTD, I specialize in Fintech, AI, and Data Analytics, with a minor in Design, Technology, and Society (DTS).
 I am also a cadet at 42KL, where I tackle low-level systems programming in C/C++, focusing on algorithmic problem-solving and project-based learning.
-I love building scalable, user-centric solutions and applying data-driven insights to real-world problems.</h4>
+I love building scalable, user-centric solutions and applying data-driven insights to real-world problems.

 - 🌱 I’m currently learning **about IRC server in C**